khurramHashmi/Ocrd_anybaseocr_block_segmentation/README.md

 # Ocrd_anybaseocr_block_segmentation

 This repository contains code infrastructure to implement training for block segemntation.
 This repository is created for OCR-D in reference to https://github.com/mjenckel/ocrd_anybaseocr.
-Some of the scripts are taken from https://github.com/matterport/Mask_RCNN.
+The scripts for training the Mask-RCNN are taken from https://github.com/matterport/Mask_RCNN.

 This file explains all the necessary steps from preprocessing to the training of the dataset on Mask-RCNN model.